Axxon/ember-minimal-tree/README.md

 - validate logic on recursive component usage of sendAction method use case (@see comment on `tree-node.hbs`).
-- transform the code into a real independent component.
+- transform this code into a add-on (wip).
 - create npm install repo.
 - I don't see too faraway for this project it's a study repository.